June 20, 2007

 potentially more useful for asking questions (such as in the "connect 4"

 game) when we want a grid but not actors.
-But it also means that
+But it also means that students

-students write a lot of code like
+write a lot of code like

 getGrid().getAllNeighborLocations(getLocation()).

-- I find that I write a fair amount of repetitive code such as "get
+- I find that I write a fair amount of repetitive code such as "get all

-all empty neigbor locations, get all occupied neighbor locations, get
+empty neigbor locations, get all occupied neighbor locations, get all

-- Does anyone want the "Run" menu with the "Run indefinitely, Run n
+- Does anyone want the "Run" menu with the "Run indefinitely, Run n times,

-interest of simplicity.
+simplicity.

 March 31, 2005